justinhunt/moodle-filter_videoeasy/readme.txt

 =========================================
 There are fifteen templates available to use.
 The first six are ready made, though they can be altered.They are: Video.js, Sublime Video, JW Player, Flowplayer, MediaElement.js, and Youtube lightbox.

-SublimeVideo and JW Player require that you register with their site to get a personal javascript link.
+JW Player requires that you register with their site to get a personal javascript link.
 So you will need to do that first then enter it in the requires_js field of the template before you can use them.

 Each template has several fields, but only the name/key field is required:
 1) required javascript url : The url of the JS file the html5 player requires.